Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 includes `Array`s from Julia base, as well as `view`s thereof if sliced with a combination of `Integer`s and `Range`s.
 Special types such as `Adjoint` and `Transpose` from Base are also supported.
 For permuted addition and partial traces, native Julia implementations are used which could benefit from multithreading if `JULIA_NUM_THREADS>1`.

 The binary contraction is performed by first permuting the two input tensors into a form such that the contraction becomes equivalent to one matrix multiplication on the whole data, followed by a final permutation to bring the indices of the output tensor into the desired order.
 This approach allows to use the highly efficient matrix multiplication kernel (`gemm`) from BLAS, which is multithreaded by default.
 There is also a native contraction implementation that is used for e.g. arrays with an `eltype` that is not `<:LinearAlgebra.BlasFloat`.
 It performs the contraction directly without the additional permutations, but still in a cache-friendly and multithreaded way (again relying on `JULIA_NUM_THREADS>1`).
 This implementation can also be used for `BlasFloat` types (but will typically be slower), and the use of BLAS can be controlled by explicitly switching the backend between `StridedBLAS` and `StridedNative`.

 The primitive tensor operations are also implemented for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
-This implementation is essentially a simple wrapper over the cuTENSOR library of NVidia, and will only be loaded when the `cuTENSOR` library is loaded.
+This implementation is essentially a simple wrapper over the cuTENSOR library of NVidia, and will only be loaded when the `cuTENSOR.jl` package is loaded.
 The `@tensor` macro will then automatically work for operations between GPU arrays.

-Mixed operations between host arrays (e.g. `Array`) and device arrays (e.g. `CuArray`) will fail however.
-If one wants to harness the computing power of the GPU to perform all tensor operations, there is a dedicated macro `@cutensor`.
+Mixed operations between host arrays (e.g. `Array`) and device arrays (e.g. `CuArray`) will fail.
+However, if one wants to harness the computing power of the GPU to perform all tensor operations, there is a dedicated macro `@cutensor`.
 This will transfer all host arrays to the GPU before performing the requested operations.
 If the output is an existing host array, the result will be copied back.
 If a new result array is created (i.e. using `:=`), it will